 - One spouse was already married at the time of the second marriage.

 - The person requesting the annulment was not eighteen years old at the time of the marriage.

 - Either spouse perpetrated a fraud to obtain the other party's consent to marriage.

 - The male spouse is impotent.

 - One or both spouses is of "unsound mind," or were of unsound mind at the time of the wedding (for example, extreme intoxication).

 - One spouse forced the other to get married.

 The person who is asking for the annulment must provide proof that one or more of the above reasons existed at the time of the marriage.
 If you do not meet any of these conditions then you will still be able to end the marriage, but you will have to do so through either a contested or uncontested divorce.

 Our office has extensive experience in annulments.
-If you are eligible for annulment, we will take the steps to establish your case.
+If you are eligible for annulment in San Diego, we will take the steps to establish your case.
 We will explain whether you have a valid reason for an annulment during your initial consultation.
 If appropriate, we will make an articulate argument to the court for why your marriage should not be considered legal.
 These steps may include taking sworn witness statements, gathering photographic evidence, providing medical documents, or producing email and written correspondence records.
 Annulments are difficult to receive, and you need the help of an experienced annulment lawyer.

 Much like divorce, annulments follow a standard set of steps and procedures as outlined by the court.
 In California, filing a claim for an annulment follows four steps: